gutierrezrd90/Quantum_metric_tensor/README.md

 # Quantum Metric Tensor
-A version of the Wolfram Mathematica code used in my PhD project to compute the Quantum Metric Tensor, its determinant, and its scalar curvature for the anisotropic Lipkin-Meshkov-Glick model.
+A version of the Wolfram Mathematica code used in one of my PhD projects to compute the Quantum Metric Tensor, its determinant, and its scalar curvature for the anisotropic Lipkin-Meshkov-Glick model.
 The Hamiltonian is

 $$ \hat{H} = -2 h \hat{J}_z - \frac{1}{j} (\hat{J}_x^2 + \gamma \hat{J}_y^2), $$